vstconsulting/vstutils/doc/config.rst

 by setting the same connection for a different set of databases in the project.
 For more details read the django docs about :django_topics:`Multiple databases <db/multi-db/#multiple-databases>`

-There is a list of settings, required for MySQL database.
+There is a list of settings, required for MySQL/MariaDB database.

-Firstly, if you use MariaDB and you have set timezone different from "UTC" you should run command below:
+Firstly, if you use MySQL/MariaDB and you have set timezone different from "UTC" you should run command below:

 .. sourcecode:: bash

       mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root -p mysql

-Secondly, to use MariaDB set following options in ``settings.ini`` file:
+Secondly, to use MySQL/MariaDB set following options in ``settings.ini`` file:

 .. sourcecode:: bash